53640496 | Vitpho | Dreamstime.com

 • Controlling costs: The less money spent on costly repairs and parts, the better the company manages its working capital.
 Companies can avoid expensive and time-consuming breakdowns by working on and fixing minor, manageable issues.
 This is what preventive maintenance does: identify and address potential issues before they expand into major problems.
 Predictive maintenance can provide the necessary information to ensure that part replacements are on hand to handle potential issues.
 Predictive maintenance is invaluable when it comes to extending a truck’s lifespan.

-• Ensuring safety and compliance: Safety is top of mind for every fleet daily, especially during challenging times.
+• Ensuring safety and compliance: Every fleet is focused on safety every day, especially during challenging times.
 In addition, increasing regulations require that every vehicle be in compliance, and that can only be ensured by regularly scheduled preventive maintenance.
 Predictive maintenance is beneficial since it can provide insights into component wear and tear, enabling timely replacements.

 • Better decision-making: Predictive maintenance is key to making the best decisions.
 This does mean that fleets should invest in technology that makes predictive maintenance possible, but that investment will pay for itself in the long run.
 In times of turmoil, the ability to make data-driven decisions (rather than guesswork) is vital.
 Fleet managers who can access accurate, real-time information on each vehicle in the fleet can then adapt quickly to changing circumstances.